swordwielder/coinmarketcap-scraper/README.md

 ## INTRODUCTION
 This is a Coin Market Cap Scraper that scrapes the top 100 coins on coinmarketcap.com of the following information

-* CryptoCurrency name & Symbol
+* CryptoCurrency Name & Symbol

 * Price